Observational Scaling Laws and the Predictability of Language Model Performance: Validating

 \paragraph{Setup} We tested on four BigBench \citep{srivastava2022bigbench} tasks that were labeled as ``emergent'' in \citet{wei2022emergent}, including two arithmetic tasks (3-digit subtraction and 2-digit multiplication) and two non-arithmetic tasks (word unscramble and Persian QA).
 Additional results on more tasks covering \citet{wei2022emergent} are included in \cref{appx:add_results:emerg_cap:add_task}.
 For the models, we included base pretrained models following the approach of \citet{wei2022emergent}.
 For non-arithmetic tasks, we used the default FLOPs cutoff.
 For arithmetic tasks, we found that this cutoff resulted in an excess of training data near perfect performance (see results in \cref{fig:base_llm_emerg_cap_arithmetic_tasks_default_cutoff}), making the prediction tasks trivial.
 Consequently, we reduced the cutoff to a quarter of the default value and also excluded GSM8K (which may be a superset of arithmetic tasks) from our base metrics $B$ to make the tasks more challenging.

-\paragraph{Prediction results} \cref{fig:base_llm_emerg_cap_main_tasks_forecast_main} shows our prediction results using our PC measures as well as the baseline of predicting performance based on training FLOPs.
+\ifneurips \paragraph{Prediction results} \cref{fig:base_llm_emerg_cap_main_tasks_forecast_main} shows the predictions using our PC measures as well as the baseline of using training FLOPs.
 We find that these capabilities can be accurately predicted using our PC measures, even when only using models that perform poorly.
+In contrast, using training FLOPs results in significantly poorer extrapolation on the test set and fits on the train set (as indicated by the much higher MSE values), likely due to the incomparability of FLOPs across different families. \else \paragraph{Prediction results} \cref{fig:base_llm_emerg_cap_main_tasks_forecast_main} shows our prediction results using our PC measures as well as the baseline of predicting performance based on training FLOPs.
+We find that these capabilities can be accurately predicted using our PC measures, even when only using models that perform poorly.
 In contrast, using training FLOPs results in significantly poorer extrapolation on the test set and fits on the train set, as indicated by the much higher MSE values.
 This discrepancy is likely due to the incomparability of training FLOPs across different model families.
-Additional results of the model size baseline are included in \cref{appx:add_results:emerg_cap}.
+Additional results of the model size baseline are included in \cref{appx:add_results:emerg_cap}. \fi